 In the mood for more lore?
 Check out our Genshin Impact Fatui Harbingers, Genshin Impact Arlecchino, and Genshin Impact Capitano pages for more Fatui findings, and grab some freebies with all the current Genshin Impact codes.

-Dottore first appeared in the Genshin Impact manga, which predates the events of the game, and gives us a lot of Mondstadt lore.
-Though Dottore looks rather different with a checkerboard mask, wild blue hair and a white suit, he still acts the same as the version we meet in the game.
+Dottore first appeared in the Genshin Impact manga, which predates the events of the game and gives us a lot of Mondstadt lore.
+Though Dottore looks rather different with a checkerboard mask, wild blue hair and a white suit, he acts the same as the version we meet in the game.
 The manga teaches us that Dottore lacks compassion, and is pretty much only interested in his experiments.

 We meet him in the game in Sumeru, where he’s working alongside the Akademiya’s sages, causing a ruckus by using the Akasha Terminals and attempting to capture Genshin Impact’s Nahida.
-But for now, let’s go through his history.

 Dottore is obsessed with enhanced humans and performs experiments in hopes of creating individuals with power rivalling or even surpassing the gods.
 These experiments led to the people of his hometown casting him out and branding him a monster.
 For some reason, the Sumeru Akademika still decided to let him in, where he likely studied in Amurta, the biology Darshan.
-However, he continued his experiments on the Sumeru locals, and the Akademiya expelled him as a result.
+He continued his experiments on the Sumeru locals, and the Akademiya thankfully expelled him as a result.